 Are you ready for a weight-loss challenge?
 This is the time of year when they gyms and health clubs are full to bursting.
-I was in Target on Saturday and everything on their fitness aisle was on sale -- weights, workout DVDs, everything.
+If you walk into a department store, you’re sure to see everything on the fitness aisles on sale -- weights, workout DVDs, everything.
+You’re met with end-caps full of fitness equipment everywhere you look.
 This is the time of year when people have made their resolutions to get serious and lose weight.

 So, are you ready?
 Are you serious about losing weight this time.
 This is the year to "do or do not.
 There is no try."
 Because "trying" is quitting with honor.

 So, if you're ready, let's get started.
 Each week I'll post at least two specific challenges designed to get us eating healthier, moving more and staying focused.
 Some of you are ready to hit the ground running.
 By all means, go for it!
-However, this week, we're going to focus on figuring out where we are and where we want to be.
-So, here are your challenges:
+However, this week some of you just need to figure out where you are and where you want to be.
+So, here are your Week 1 challenges:

 1. Write down everything you eat this week.
 Even if you're not ready to start focusing on the healthier choices or you're unsure of how to make those choices, write down everything that you eat so you can start to get a real picture of where you are.
 The most important thing here is to be honest.
 The only person you're lying to -- the only person you're hurting -- if you're not honest about what you're eating is yourself.